 If you’re looking for the best fish and chips recipe, you came to the right place.
-This version of the well-loved Irish fish and chips recipe is sure to be a favorite in your household too.
+This version of the well-loved Irish fish and chips is sure to be a favorite in your household too.
 The fish fillets are beer-battered for an extra crispy outer skin while the inside remains moist and juicy.
 Serve it with tartar sauce, lemon wedges, and an ice cold mug of your favorite beer!

 How To Make Irish Beer-Battered Fish and Chips

 In this Irish fish and chips recipe, beer makes the fish and chips batter ultra-light and crispy.
 Enjoy this St. Patrick Day staple better with this homemade version.